kpnguyen21/space-challenge/README.md

 **Objective**

 The objective of this project was to create a real-time SQL-based agent assignment algorithm for Astra Luxury Travel’s Enterprise Intelligence Department.
-The algorithm ingested customer information, including `Name`, `Communication Method`, `Lead Source`, `Destination`, and `Launch Location`, and identifies the most suitable travel agent available for each prospective customer.
+The algorithm ingested customer information, including `Name`, `Communication Method`, `Lead Source`, `Destination`, and `Launch Location`, and identified the most suitable travel agent available for each prospective customer.

 **Assumptions**